Professor: Elizabeth A. Duclos-Orsello, Chairperson

 Elizabeth Duclos-Orsello, Coordinator

-The departments from which students may select elective courses are: Art + Design, Economics, English, Geography, History, Music, Philosophy, Political Science, Sociology, and World Languages and Cultures.
+The departments from which students may select elective courses are: Art + Design, Economics, English, Geography, History, Media and Communications, Music and Dance, Philosophy, Political Science, Sociology, and World Languages and Cultures.

-Local/Global opportunities for engagement: American Studies students (majors and minors) regularly complete coursework that links them to and the with students and communities outside the US ( in Europe, the Middle East, and West Africa) and both majors and minors have the opportunity to apply for a semester, year or summer study in American Studies, Humanities and Social Sciences at the University of Mannheim in Mannheim, Germany.
+Local/Global opportunities for engagement: American Studies students (majors and minors) regularly complete coursework that links them to and the with students and communities outside the US (in Europe, the Middle East, and West Africa) and both majors and minors have the opportunity to apply for a semester, year or summer study in American Studies, Humanities and Social Sciences at the University of Mannheim in Mannheim, Germany.
 This exchange program allows students to study outside the US at the cost of an SSU education.
-The American Studies program also has collaborations including student travel with universities in Quebec City, Canada and in Thessaloniki Greece.
+The American Studies program also has collaborations including opportunities for student travel with universities in Quebec City, Canada and in Thessaloniki, Greece.

-Salem State also offers a 15 credit American Studies minor which consists of a pair of foundational interdisciplinary American Studies courses (IDS232 and IDS333 or IDS333A ) augmented by three courses selected from across the humanities and social sciences to meet the specific educational goals and interests of each student.
+Salem State also offers a 15 credit American Studies minor which consists of a foundational interdisciplinary American Studies course (IDS232) augmented by four courses selected from across the humanities and social sciences to meet the specific educational goals and interests of each student.

 Interdisciplinary Studies Concentration